racklet/racklet-kicad-lib/README.md

-# base-repo-layout
+# racklet-kicad-lib

-Template (base) repository file layout for Racklet projects.
+Library of schematic symbols and footprints for components used in Racklet electronics.

 ## Contributing